 Figure \ref{fig:sim_lmk_leaf} demonstrates this simultaneous landmarking procedure on three Flavia leaves, assumed to be densely sampled.
-For $p \in \{3,\ldots,20\}$ landmarks, 1000 sets of landmarks $\mathbf{s}$ are randomly sampled without replacement from the densely-sampled curves, and the joint multiple-output GP model is fit.
-Each fit is evaluated based on average IMSPE and IUEA across the three curves; the random landmark configuration which minimizes these quantities for each $p$ is shown in the top left panel of the figure.
-For IMSPE, this value begins to stabilize around $\hat{p}=10$ landmarks, whereas the IUEA plot has a more steady decrease.
-The other panels show the joint fit for the optimally chosen $\hat{p}=10$ landmarks under the IMSPE criteria; note that the fitted curves here provide a fairly adequate approximation of the original curves, supporting our preference for observed sample points to be equally-spaced along the curve domain.
-We note that this simple procedure is computationally expensive; one could integrate this within a Bayesian model-based approach, e.g., \cite{strait2019lmk,strait19partemp}, for improved fitting, but we leave this as future work.
+For $p \in \{3,\ldots,20\}$ landmarks, 1000 sets of landmarks $\bm{s}$ are randomly sampled without replacement from the densely-sampled curves, and the joint multiple-output GP model is fit.
+Each fit is evaluated based on average IMSPE and IUEA across the three curves; the random landmark configuration which minimizes these quantities for each $p$ is shown in the top left panel.
+IMSPE stabilizes around $\hat{p}=10$ landmarks, whereas the IUEA more steadily decreases.
+The other panels show the joint fit for the optimally chosen $\hat{p}=10$ landmarks under the IMSPE criteria; note that the fitted curves here provide a fairly adequate approximation of the original curves, supporting our preference for observed sample points to be equally spaced along the curve domain.